kylewhirl/DelayedMessage/README.md

 * Mar 24, 4:14:30 AM
 * 4 pm
 * Today
+* This Morning

 Some important notes:
 * If you do not specify am/pm, then it will default to pm
 * If you only specify a time, it will send at the next occurrence of that time
 * If you do not specify a time, it will default to 12:00 PM
+* Morning defaults to 9:00 AM, afternoon: 3:00 PM, night/evening: 7:00 PM.
+If you use this method, make sure it include a specifying phrase such as "this afternoon" or "tomorrow evening".